 - What is the difference between Resisting Arrest and Evading Arrest?

-- What is the law on Evading Arrest?
+- What is the current Texas law about Evading Arrest?

-- What is the law on Resisting Arrest?
+- What is the current Texas law about Resisting Arrest?

 - What are the defenses to Resisting Arrest?